Turborepo

 This not only makes each configuration easier to read, it puts the configuration closer to where it is used.

-Specialized Tasks
+Specialized tasks

-In another example, say that the build task in one workspace dependsOn a compile task.
+In another example, say that the build task in one package dependsOn a compile task.
 You could universally declare it as dependsOn: ["compile"].
 This means that your root turbo.json has to have an empty compile task entry:

 {

-"pipeline": {
+"tasks": {

 "build": {